 A first diagnosis

 "We were obviously in the worst shape," Leetal says.
 "Just devastated.
 We didn't know what to do.
 You know?
 Do we continue the pregnancy?
 Does this child deserve that kind of life?
 So many questions."

-Leetal thought a family friend at UCHealth, next door to Children's Hospital Colorado on the Anschutz Medical Campus, might have some answers.
+Leetal thought a family friend at University of Colorado Health, next door to Children's Hospital Colorado on Anschutz Medical Campus, might have some answers.
 Her friend did.